Voluntary work in Fiji

 Nadi is the home to the largest international airport in Fiji, and is therefore the point of entrance for most international travelers, meaning there are plenty of chances for voluntary work here, as due to the influx of tourists moving in and out of the city, there are a number of outdoor activities.
 Consequently, there are many opportunities to volunteer in Nadi as an activity guide for rafting, sailing, snorkeling, and other outdoor activities.

-Volunteering in Fiji
+Volunteering projects in Fiji

 Education and eco-tourism are the fields with the most opportunities for voluntary work in Fiji, although volunteering in Fiji is also possible in many other specialized industries, such as health, medicine, and marine biology.
 However, whatever field you head out to volunteer in, it’s likely you’ll find yourself participating in some kind of outdoor activity, whether that is scuba diving, sailing, or hiking through the countryside.

 Voluntary work in Fiji can last for as little as one week or sometimes up to a couple of months, depending on the type of placement and the time you have to commit as a volunteer.
-Different voluntary roles will also require different qualifications; for example, teaching a class of students will usually require you to stay for a term, and will most likely require a teaching degree or certificate, whereas other specialised areas such as scuba diving, may require volunteers to have a certificate in that field.
+Different voluntary roles will also require different qualifications; for example, teaching a class of students will usually require you to stay for a term, and will most likely require a teaching degree or certificate, whereas other specialized areas such as scuba diving, may require volunteers to have a certificate in that field.
 However, there are also plenty of roles where no prior experience is required, in positions with limited responsibilities, such as assisting staff at an orphanage or conducting a guided tours.

 Voluntary work in Fiji should be relatively easy to secure for those who are proficient in English as it is one of three recognized national languages and is spoken by the majority of the population, as well as being the language used by most volunteer organizations in Fiji.